It might look standard on the outside, but this caravan has a classy, contemporary interior!

-The Portfolio comes in two options – a 38ft x 12ft 6in, two bedroom and a 39ft x 12ft 6in, three bedroom version.
-We review the 38ft x 12ft 6in two bedroom model which we saw for the first time at the Lawns Show near Hull this September.
+The Portfolio comes in two options – a 38ft x 12ft 6in, two bedrooms and a 39ft x 12ft 6in, three bedroom version.
+We review the 38ft x 12ft 6in two bedroom model which we saw for the first time at the Lawns Show near Hull in September 2016.

 The front of the Portfolio is almost fully glazed with a flat front, large UPVC framed double opening door, above which is a smaller pitched window that profiles the roofline, plus two windows at either side.